 Because their ears can be sore when infected with yeasts and bacteria, and if they have had negative experiences with having ear medications applied before, some dogs can become quite resistant to having topical ear medications instilled, making the job of providing medication quite difficult.
-There are steps pet owners can take to make application of ear medication easier for themselves, and their dogs, and ensure dogs gets the appropriate dose to resolve their ear condition.
+There are steps pet owners can take to make application of ear medication easier for themselves and their dogs, and to ensure their dog gets the appropriate dose to resolve their ear condition.
 Read on for more information on administration of ear medications.

-Prior to administering ear medication make sure you read all instructions so you understand the appropriate dose, schedule, handling, and storage of medication.
-Some ear medications require refrigeration, if this is the case, warming up the individual dosage of medication in an applicator in a warm water bath prior to administering, or warming it in your hand, may make administration less unpleasant.
+Prior to administering ear medication, make sure you read all instructions so you understand the appropriate dose, schedule, handling, and storage of the prescription.
+Some ear medications require refrigeration.
+If this is the case, warming up the individual dosage of medication in an applicator in a warm water bath prior to administering, or warming it in your hand, may make administration less unpleasant.
 Do not microwave medications as radiation can interfere with the medicine’s effectiveness.

-If the dog's ear is especially painful, and the dog reacts aggressively to interference with their ear, you may need to consider muzzling them for the procedure.
+If your dog's ear is especially painful, and your pup reacts aggressively to interference with their ear, you may need to consider muzzling them for the procedure.

 - You may be required to gently clean the ear prior to medication installation, to ensure that medicine comes in contact with the ear surface and wax buildup or yeast debris does not interfere.

-- Once the ear surface is prepared, draw medication into the dropper with your dominant hand or hold the squeeze bottle in your dominant hand.
+- Once the ear surface is prepared, draw the solution into the dropper with your dominant hand or hold the squeeze bottle in your dominant hand.

 - With your non-dominant hand, pull back the ear flap to expose the ear canal.

 - If your dog struggles, you can back them up against a wall or a piece of furniture, or engage an assistant to hold them.
 Small dogs can be wrapped a towel.